Stuart-Mouse/lead-sheets/notes.md

 when we get back to developing that whole feature about identifier renaming, go back and make that work with declarations as well

+## Improved Logging and Error Reporting

+already beefed up logging in parsing step, now need to do typechecking and execution
+    need to make sure we are properly getting source_token attached to nodes

 we should make expect_token_type better and log an error message when type is not as expected

+need to provide source file path when parsing from a source file, else provide source location of Jai file by default

+## Identifier Renaming

+## Macros and Malleable Literals

+## Node Replacement

+## Directives Improvements

+## Ahead-of-Time Lexing

+## Trivia Preservation and Serialization

+## Clearing Up Allocator Usage